 Remembering everything that was cleaned and that needs to be cleaned is hard to do.
-That’s why using a cleaning routine checklist will help you be successful with your cleaning schedule.
-I’ve put together a whole house cleaning checklist that includes everything that needs to be cleaned daily, weekly, and monthly.
-You can download the free cleaning routine checklist below.
+That’s why using a cleaning checklist will help you be successful with your cleaning schedule.

-My final tip to help you complete your cleaning routine is to have a fully stocked cleaning caddy that you take with you from room to room.
+Finally, be prepared this tip will help you complete your cleaning routine is to have a fully stocked cleaning caddy that you take with you from room to room.

 Your cleaning caddy will have all of the cleaning supplies and tools that you need to help you clean your home while you follow your cleaning routine.
 Things that you might want to include in your cleaning caddy are: